WirelessThings/devices/README.md

-This repository contains JSON file used by the Wireless Things Device configuration wizard to configure Language of Things devices
+This repository contains JSON file used by the WirelessThings Device configuration wizard to configure Language of Things devices